hbsoftco/Journey-Mentor/README.md

 - Navigate to detailed country pages
 - See and navigate border countries

-The project uses **Nuxt 3** for SSR, TypeScript for type safety, and the Composition API for modern, reusable Vue logic.
+The project uses **Nuxt 4** for SSR, TypeScript for type safety, and the Composition API for modern, reusable Vue logic.

 ---

 ## Project Management / Kanban Board

-The project progress, tasks, and issues are tracked using GitHub Projects (Kanban).
+The project progress, epic, tasks, and issues are tracked using GitHub Projects (Kanban).
 You can view all the tasks, open issues, and completed items here:

 - **GitHub Repository:** [Journey Mentor Repository](https://github.com/hbsoftco/Journey-Mentor)